mrjones-plip/YANPIWS/I2C.bme280.oled/readme.md

     ```
  1. To see instant live temps of your local sensor, run `python3 live_temp_hum_bme280.py`.
 To see the
  remote temps from your main YANPIWS install, run  `python3 remote_temps_humid.py`.
+ 1. To ensure this runs at boot and stays runninig, consider setting up a `systemd` job.  tecadmin.net has [a great write up](https://tecadmin.net/setup-autorun-python-script-using-systemd/) on this!

 If you need more help - read up on the "Long Start" below.

 # Long Start